Swimarin Family Handbook

 Required Gear

 • Team Suit: These are required for swim meets.
 They identify your child as a Swimarin team member.
-They can be purchased at T&B sports or through our Splash-Off event at the beginning of the season.
+They can be purchased at T&B sports or through our online store at the beginning of the season.

 • Goggles